What Makes a Great Running Coach?

-1. In-depth Knowledge: A good coach possesses a profound understanding of training principles and the underlying physiology.
-They can readily explain the purpose and benefits of each workout, fostering a deeper comprehension of the training process.
+1. In-Depth Knowledge — A great coach possesses a deep understanding of training principles and the underlying physiology.
+They can explain the purpose and benefit of every workout, so you're never just going through the motions.

-2. Open to Dialogue: Encouraging questions and fostering open communication is vital.
-A good coach welcomes inquiries about training methods, as constructive dialogues lead to better insights and improved performance.
+2. Open to Dialogue — A good coach welcomes questions about training methods.
+Constructive dialogue leads to better understanding and better performance.

-5. Intuitive Adjustment: An effective coach has the intuition to modify a runner's workout when necessary or advise them to take a rest day.
-Emotional fatigue or minor discomforts can escalate if ignored, leading to more significant setbacks.
+5. Intuitive Adjustment — An effective coach knows when to modify a workout or call a rest day.
+Emotional fatigue and minor discomforts escalate if ignored.
+The best coaches catch this early.

-7. Real-World Experience: Having experienced training, racing, successes, and failures themselves, a competent coach can draw from their personal journey to guide their athletes effectively.
+7. Real-World Experience — Having experienced training, racing, successes, and failures themselves, a competent coach draws from personal experience to guide athletes through the same challenges.

 Bob Dyer (Co-Owner, Running Niche)